JevNest/live-ISS-tracking/README.md

 ## Features
 - Fetches the **current position of the ISS** every few seconds using the public API.
-- Displays the ISS trail (last N positions) on a world map.
+- Displays the ISS trail (last 100 positions) on a world map.
 - Highlights the current ISS location with a marker.
 - Automatic refresh using `dcc.Interval`.
 - Built with **Dash (Plotly)** for real-time visualization.